IN MEMORY OF ALMA GRAYCE MILLER

 2. Submit four clear photocopies of each manuscript.
 On the manuscript, write the title of the piece, the composer’s age, and number of years of study.
 The composer’s name must not appear on the manuscript.

-Mail application, manuscripts, CDs (or electronically submitted digital files) and one check per studio, payable to NVMTA, to:
+Mail application, manuscripts, CDs (or electronically submitted digital files), rating sheets, and one check per studio, payable to NVMTA, to:

 Libby McConnell and Sheila Epstein